Ophelia DeVore

-Ophelia DeVore (August 12, 1922 – February 28, 2014) was an American businesswoman, publisher, and model.
+Ophelia DeVore (August 12, 1921 – February 28, 2014) was an American businesswoman, publisher, and model.
 She was the first model of African-American descent in the United States.
 In 1946, she helped establish the Grace Del Marco Agency, one of the first modeling agencies in America.

 Life

 Emma Ophelia DeVore was born on August 12, 1922, in Edgefield, South Carolina.
-She was one of ten children born to John Walter DeVore and Mary Emma Strother giving Devore a mixed ancestry of German-American, African-American, and Native American (Cherokee).
+She was one of ten children born to John Walter DeVore and Mary Emma Strother giving Devore a mixed ancestry of German-American, African-American, and Cherokee.
 Her father owned a road contracting business and her mother was an educator and musician.
 Her father mentored her in communicating well with people, as her mother stressed proper education, appearance, and etiquette.

 DeVore attended segregated schools until she was nine, and then moved to Winston-Salem to live with her mother's brother, John.
 Two years later, she moved to New York City, where she lived with a relative, and her move north prevented any future educational interruptions due to her father's travel schedule.

 DeVore graduated from Hunter College High School and went on to New York University.
 There, she majored in mathematics and minored in languages.

 In 1941, she married Harold Carter.
 He worked as a firefighter while she studied fashion, public relations, and advertising.
 Together, they had five children.

 DeVore married Vernon Mitchell in 1968, who died in 1972.

 In 1989, she was featured in Brian Lanker's I Dream a World, a collection of portraits and biographies of black women who helped change America.

 In 2004, along with Wesley Tann, she was honored by the Fashion Institute of Technology and the Fashion Arts Xchange, Inc. for her contributions to fashion and entertainment.